The bedtime routine for peaceful sleep

 and to sleep better during the night

-It's an anchor point that reassures the child... and the parents.
+It is an anchor point that reassures the child… and the parents.

 @kelly-sikkema

-The key steps of a bedtime ritual
+The key steps of a bedtime routine

-Here's what it might include:
+Here is what it can include:

-Here's what it might include:
+Here is what it can include:

 🛁 The bath

-🧴 Change of clothes + pajamas
+🧴 Changing + the pajamas

-A quiet moment for self-care.
+A quiet moment of care.

-🤗 Tender gestures
+🤗 Gentle gestures

 Massage, cuddles, rocking, slow breathing.

-🌟 Words of the night
+🌟 Words for the night

 ______________________________________________________________________________________